About UNDP in Iran

 - Iran is an early achiever of the phase out milestones set by the Montreal Protocol (a protocol to the Vienna Convention for the Protection of the Ozone Layer).

-- The 2008 evaluation of the Conservation of the Asiatic Cheetah project confirmed that Iran has saved this iconic species from extinction and provided a platform for upgrading of protected areas in seven out of ten Cheetah habitats.
+- Conservation of the Asiatic Cheetah project had significant effect in making Cheetah conservation as a national priority and evaluation of the project confirmed that Iran has saved this iconic species from extinction and provided a platform for upgrading of protected areas in seven out of ten Cheetah habitats.

-- The Carbon Sequestration project near Birjand has provided a participatory rangeland rehabilitation model, creating alternative jobs for the rural poor while making important contributions to climate change migitation.
+- The Carbon Sequestration project near Birjand has provided a participatory rangeland rehabilitation model, creating alternative jobs for the rural poor while making important contributions to climate change mitigation.

-- Scaling up of safe schools, neighbourhoods and hospitals based on the two project pilot sites in the citiis of Gorgan and Kerman.
+- Scaling up of safe schools, neighbourhoods and hospitals based on the two project pilot sites in the cities of Gorgan and Kerman.

 - Disaster risk management has been integrated nation-wide in all government offices.